 How to Create a Sliding Fee Scale for Your Medical Practice

-It takes time to create, set up, and get a sliding fee scale up and running.
-Let’s go through the steps to follow to get one set up for your practice.
+A sliding fee scale is a payment model designed to assist patients who cannot afford care, such as those who are low-income or must pay for their own care.
+It takes time to create, set up, and operate a sliding fee scale.
+Let’s review the steps to follow to set one up for your practice.

 Next, determine what you want your take-home salary will be.
 Add that to the expenses above.